-This unit is equipped with an AIR FILTER RESTRICTION INDICATOR on the front panel.
+This unit is equipped with an AIR FILTER RESTRICTION INDICATOR on the clean air side of the compressor air inlet.

 This should be checked daily during operation.
 If the indicator shows (red) with the unit operating at full speed, servicing of the cleaner element is necessary.